Immigration Lawyer Chicago/ Nonimmigrant Visa Lawyers/ Form I-192: Application for Advance Permission to Enter as a Nonimmigrant

 Once your I-192 expires you can submit it for a renewal of up to five years.
 Your immigration attorney will know the best time to apply for renewal so you are not in violation of any laws.
 Scott D. Pollock & Associates is always up to date when it comes to the timing of immigration paperwork.

 The I-192 is a tricky waiver to master.
 It may appear to be simply a few pages to fill out, but it takes crafty wording, a deep knowledge of what the United States government deems forgivable, and an understanding of the timing it takes to submit your articles for inspection.
-You need an attorney that is skilled, compassionate, and hard-working.
+You need a Chicago immigration attorney that is skilled, compassionate, and hard-working.
 All three of those qualities can be found in abundance in the attorneys at Scott D. Pollock & Associates, P.C.
 Our firm is based in Chicago, but we have worked nationally to help clients resolve their immigration issues.
 A great deal of our work has been done with the U nonimmigrant visa since it was first created in 2000.
 We have a combined 70 years of experience, making us leaders in the field.
 We are here to work with you no matter what part of the application process you are currently in.
 Contact us at 312-444-1940 or visit our website today for more information.